-“If the radiologist’s description is not easily understood by the physician who ordered the scan, it may take longer for suspicious findings to be acted upon,” said senior author Lisa Herrinton, PhD, a research scientist at the Kaiser Permanente Division of Research.
+“If the radiologist’s description is not easily understood by the physician who ordered the scan, it may take for longer for suspicious findings to be acted upon,” said senior author Lisa Herrinton, PhD, a research scientist at the Kaiser Permanente Division of Research.
 “This reporting system takes advantage of our electronic medical records and integrated care to speed diagnosis of a cancer that is not easy to find.”

 The new reporting system, developed by a multidisciplinary team of KPNC surgeons, gastroenterologists, and radiologists based on the latest research, was rolled out across KPNC from May 2017 to November 2018.
 The new system streamlined how suspicious findings on scans were reported and automatically referred patients with suspicious findings to a multidisciplinary care team for rapid review and follow-up.

 The patients included in the study had an MRI or CT scan of the abdomen ordered by a physician for a variety of reasons.
 About 121,000 of the patients had their scans reviewed under the new system and about 197,300 had their scans reviewed under the older system.